-HACSC reserves the right to withdraw, rescind, and/or cancel an award which may include but limited to the following:
+HACSC reserves the right to withdraw, rescind, and/or cancel a conditional award of PBVs for any reason, which may include, but is not limited to, the following:

-- The owner/developer's response to the PBV NOFA is an application for PBV in conjunction with another funding opportunity and the entity was unsuccessful in securing the award of the other funds. - The owner/developer is unable to make adequate and timely progress on their project. - The owner/developer made misrepresentations of the project which may include legal structure, funding sources, site control, or other key provision in HACSC's determination of PBV award. - The owner/developer undertook prohibited activities or committed funds (HUD and/or non-HUD) to physical or choice-limiting actions, including property acquisition, demolition, movement, rehabilitation, conversion, repair, or construction prior to entering into the AHAP. - HUD prohibition on PBV contracts related to funding shortfall.
+- The owner/developer's response to the PBV RFP is an application for PBVs in conjunction with another funding opportunity and the entity was unsuccessful in securing the award of the other funds. - The owner/developer is unable to make adequate and timely progress on their project. - The owner/developer made misrepresentations of the project which may include legal structure, funding sources, site control, or other key provision in HACSC's determination of PBV award. - The owner/developer undertook prohibited activities or committed funds (HUD and/or non-HUD) to physical or choice-limiting actions, including property acquisition, demolition, movement, rehabilitation, conversion, repair, construction, disposition, transfer, removal, or leasing of real property prior to receiving environmental clearance. - The owner/developer started construction prior to receiving Subsidy Layering Review certification and/or prior to execution of the AHAP. - HUD has prohibited new PBV contracts related to funding shortfall. - The owner/developer and/or project is not compliant with any conditions stated in a HACSC conditional PBV award letter. - The owner/develop and/or project is not compliant with PBV or HUD requirements.